Transformation Advisor Services

 Mr. Henkhaus lives in Sioux Falls with his wife, Ann.
 They have four children Peter, Joseph, Will and Sarah.
 He enjoys soccer, golf, travel, St Louis Cardinals, live music and sporting events.

 Gene Jones Jr.

 Maguire Iron, Inc.

-LaVerie Gene Jones Jr. grew up in Sioux Falls, S.D. where he attended Catholic schools through high school and later attended Arizona State University where he obtained his BS in marketing from the College of Business in 1984.
+LaVerie Gene Jones Jr. grew up in Sioux Falls, S.D. where he attended Catholic schools through high school and later attended Arizona State University where he obtained his BS in marketing from the College of

 He began his working career with Maguire Iron Inc. working alongside his father.
 In 1993 he was promoted to president.
 Gene and his two younger brothers continue to grow the family business which now employs over 130 workers in 35 states.
 Maguire Iron fabricates, erects, paints and repairs elevated water tanks.